Master of Arts (Theology)

 Credits can be at undergraduate or graduate level and can be completed before attending CTU or while at CTU.
 CTU offers a selection of philosophy courses to help meet the philosophy prerequisites for this degree.
 Students may take CTU Foundational theology courses to meet the prerequisites in theology.

 Course of Study

-- General Academic M.A.: twenty-four credit-hours in major area; twelve credit-hours in minor area
+- General Academic MA: 24 credit-hours in major area; twelve credit-hours in minor area

-- Research M.A.: twenty-four credit-hours in major area; nine credit-hours in minor area, thesis, and languages (one, two, or three, depending on major)
+- Research MA: 24 credit-hours in major area; nine credit-hours in minor area, thesis, and languages (one, two, or three, depending on major)

-- General Academic M.A.: One course in each of eight areas for a total of twenty-four credit-hours; one additional course in four of those areas for a total of twelve credit-hours
+- General Academic MA: One course in each of eight areas for a total of 24 credit-hours; one additional course in four of those areas for a total of 12 credit-hours

-- Research MA: One course in each of eight areas for a total of twenty-four credit-hours; one additional course in three of those areas for a total of nine credits, thesis, and Modern Research Language
+- Research MA: One course in each of eight areas for a total of 24 credit-hours; one additional course in three of those areas for a total of 9 credits, thesis, and Modern Research Language

 Additional Program Requirements

-All M.A.
-(Theology) programs require oral comprehensive examinations at the end of the course of study.
-The Research M.A. requires a thesis of approximately 80-120 pages and a Modern Research Language.
+All MA (Theology) programs require oral comprehensive examinations at the end of the course of study.
+The Research MA requires a thesis of approximately 80-120 pages and a Modern Research Language.
 Some majors also require one or two additional languages, such as Latin, Greek, Arabic, or Hebrew.
-For example, those concentrating in Biblical Studies must develop a proficiency in Hebrew and Greek, and those concentrating in Systematic Theology, Church History, Ethics, or Liturgy must become proficient in Latin.
+The General MA -- those concentrating in Biblical Studies, for example -- are encouraged to develop a proficiency in Hebrew or Greek, and those concentrating in Systematic Theology, Ethics, or Liturgy must become proficient in Latin.

 Degree-Specific Admissions Requirements